statistikZH/statbot/documentation/02_possible_solutions.md

 Our code to train own NERs has been taken for the large part from the following link, which contains an excellent explanation on NERs and on the different steps that were required to train own NERs: https://deepnote.com/publish/2cc2d19c-c3ac-4321-8853-0bcf2ef565b3

+The description of our scripts in this github repo can be [found here](https://github.com/statistikZH/statbot/blob/main/documentation/05_Explanation_Scripts.md).

 You might also find some interesting information and some sources with pre-trained NERs in German here: https://huggingface.co/transformers/v2.2.0/examples.html#named-entity-recognition